Collection Setting up electrical loops - Physics narrative

 The cell also has charge flowing in it – the cell is a part of the loop.
 The materials that the cell is made of also impede the flow.
 This resistance is also usually not too large, and in well-designed cells it will be close to zero.
 However, it is often not zero, and cells with a large flow through them may get hot as a result of this internal resistance.
 More on this in episode 04.

 You could build a number of models to emphasise the importance of these constraints.
-Here are two that can be adapted by you.

 The potential difference may be a new term to you.
 It was introduced in the SPT: Electric circuits topic, but only as an extension.
 We suggest that you use it consistently in teaching older children for the quantity measured in volts, which you might previously have called the voltage.
 By the end of this episode we hope that you will see why it is a more precise and more evocative term.